davidluper/system-decomposition-python/README.md

 system decomposition (python)
 ===

-systems decomposition routines coded in python
+systems decomposition routines coded in python.

+<p><b>this repo is being phased out.  it has been converted and cleaned up into a much leaner and better organized c++ repo.  that repo is called network-flux-analysis and can be found here <a href="https://github.com/davidluper/network-flux-analysis">c++ network flux analysis repo</a>